cssigniter/gutenbee/readme.txt

 * **Google Maps**: Easy-peasy fancy maps with the Google Maps block.
 Just enter a location and save, it just works!
 With support for beautiful predefined map styles and Snazzy custom map styles!
 * **Icon**: Display icons from a custom designed, curated list of over one hundred icons, with more icons being added in regular updates!
 * **Icon Box**: Your standard icon box block on steroids.
 Choose from over one hundred custom designed icons, style them any way and at any size you like, add some text and you’re good to go.
+* **Icon List**: Create lists with beautiful icons instead of bullets.
+* **Image**: A variation of the core Image block with extra responsive spacing and sizing settings.
 * **Image Box**: A standard image box with title and text block on steroids.
 Adjust your spacing, layout, alignment, or colors and typography.
 * **Image Comparison**: Need to showcase your photo editing skills or writing up a camera review?
 With the Image Comparison block you can enhance your posts with side-by-side comparison of any two photos you wish.
 * **Justified Gallery**: Create beautiful justified grid layout galleries inside any of your post or pages.